dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/image-source-adapter.md

 # DSImageSourceAdapter

-The `DSImageSourceAdapter` class provides an interface for fetching and buffering images.
-It is an abstract class that needs to be implemented by a concrete class to provide actual functionality.
+The `ImageSourceAdapter` class is an abstract class representing an adapter for image sources, providing a framework for fetching, buffering, and managing images from various sources.
+Implementations must provide specific mechanisms for image retrieval and handling.

 ## Definition